will118/EPL-DB/README.md

 #### Stats FC

-So while their API is great, I found the docs among the worst even out of the limited APIs I've come across.
-I think it's because they look so good, you expect them to work.
-However the actual samples they have are unhelpful because most of them don't work, and return "premier-league" competition could not be found.
-200ms+ response times too I'd say but that's just annecdotal.
+So while their API is great, docs were a bit confusing at first.
+100-200ms+ response times too I'd say but that's just annecdotal.
 Happy customer still.

-That actually means they need more or less info I can't remember which.
-I.e. they need "&team=arsenal" appended to the end of their example for "Form" (results of last 5 matches).
-However returning competition not found is a bit counterintuitive.

 #### Squawka

 Don't really know what to say here, from their placement on Opta's own site and the data they show on their site it seems like they have Opta's data or data as good as.
 As far as I can tell...
 I have a few theories and no facts, surely whoever is responsible has been aware from when they first wrote it?
 Maybe I'm missing something but it seems pretty much like an open API.

+This data has never been that useful but its quite nice to quickly compare recent form vaguely..

 ### Work in Progress